onestardao/WFGY/Avatar/research/pre-emission-floor-and-hard-control.md

 Purpose:
 1. This page explains the lawful relation between the pre-emission floor gate and hard control in WFGY 5.0 Avatar.
 2. This page belongs to the research layer.
-3. This page should be read after the Research Hub and alongside Dual Closed-Loop Execution Chain, Runtime Posture Intensity Map, and Structured Imperfection Theory, not as a replacement for the packed master body.
+3. This page should be read after the Research Hub and alongside Dual Closed-Loop Execution Chain, Runtime Posture Intensity Map, Structured Imperfection Theory, and Output Governance Core, not as a replacement for the packed master body.

 Read this page when:
-1. the user asks what happens immediately before public emission
+1. the reader asks what happens immediately before public emission
-2. the user asks why cleaner output may still fail the corridor
+2. the reader asks why cleaner output may still fail the corridor
-3. the user asks what the pre-emission floor gate is protecting
+3. the reader asks what the pre-emission floor gate is protecting
-4. the user asks what hard control actually controls
+4. the reader asks what hard control actually controls
-5. the user asks why controller legality is not the same as ranking outputs
+5. the reader asks why controller legality is not the same as ranking outputs
-6. the user asks how continue, revise, downgrade, and stop remain lawfully distinct
+6. the reader asks how continue, revise, downgrade, redirect, and stop remain lawfully distinct

 Do not overclaim:
 1. this page does not prove universal final completion
 2. this page does not replace the packed master body
 3. this page explains one bounded structural layer only
 4. this page does not claim theorem-grade universal closure
+5. this page does not claim that all later controller elaborations and child-implementation threshold mappings are already complete in public

 Primary source anchors:
 1. avatar-final002.txt :: L0.6 Fast Read Lane for AI and weak readers